CameronMBrown/weather-app/README.md

 This is a basic weather app built with Next.js, Scss and the OpenWeather API https://openweathermap.org/api

-The app displays a breif summary of the current weather conditions and the forcasted temperature for the next 3 days.
+The app displays a breif summary of the current weather conditions and the forecasted temperature for the next 3 days.

 The app has a responsive design and should adjust nicely to your devices' screen size.